Senior Enlisted Advisor to the Chairman

-The senior enlisted advisor to the chairman of the Joint Chiefs of Staff (SEAC /ˈsi:aek/) is the most senior non-commissioned officer (NCO) position in the United States Armed Forces and is a unique enlisted rank which only one individual may hold at any given time.
+The senior enlisted advisor to the chairman of the Joint Chiefs of Staff (SEAC /ˈsi:aek/) is the most senior enlisted position in the United States Armed Forces and is a unique enlisted rank which only one individual may hold at any given time.
 The SEAC is appointed by the chairman of the Joint Chiefs of Staff to serve as a spokesperson to address the issues of enlisted personnel to the highest positions in the Department of Defense.
 As such, the SEAC is the primary enlisted advisor to the chairman, and serves at the pleasure of the secretary of defense.
 The SEAC's exact duties vary, depending on the chairman, though the SEAC generally devotes much of their time traveling throughout the Department of Defense, to observe training and communicating to service members and their families.
 The SEAC serves a two-year term, but may be reappointed by the chairman to serve an additional term for a total of four years.
 The first member to hold this post was William Gainey (appointed on 1 October 2005).
 The current SEAC is David Isom, USN who assumed duties on 20 June 2025.